What’s your home worth in East Vancouver?

 Curious as to what the value is of your East Van home?
 With prices increasing in many different neighbourhoods of East Vancouver (along the Main Street corridor, Fraser, Cedar Cottage, surrounding Queen Elizabeth Park, and even Hastings East nearing Burnaby), along with new builds and duplexes in place of single family homes, it’s getting hard to determine true value of your East Vancouver home and the lot it sits on.

 Many factors come into play when determining the value of a property, including current market conditions, lot size and orientation, zoning, size and condition of the house and the neighbourhood.
 These factors are all very specific to each property (just because you neighbour’s house sold for X dollars, doesn’t mean yours will do the same).
-I’ll go through each criteria a little further below, but if you’re curious about the value of your home, either give us a call or fill out our East Van Home Value form and we’ll get back to you with a sense of how your East Vancouver home would be valued.
+I’ll go through each criterion a little further below, but if you’re curious about the value of your home, either give us a call.

 Otherwise, these are the factors that can affect the value of your East Vancouver home: